gagolews/stringi/INSTALL.md

 ```

 You should use the same compiler which was used to build
-R and which R uses to build R packages.
+`R` and which `R` uses to build R packages.

 #### MacOSX

-Otherwise, check out the binary distribution
+You may check out the binary distribution
 [here](http://download.icu-project.org/files/icu4c/51.2/icu4c-51_2-MacOSX64_GCC.tgz)
 or compile yourself with `gcc`, see above (in Linux)